Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Experiments

-We find in our experiments that the estimates of the total number of new variants to be observed produced using a SB-SP prior paired with a Bernoulli process, referred to a SB-SP-Bernoulli process, tend to be more accurate than other available methods in the literature, especially when the sample size $N$ of the training set is small, and when the extrapolation size $M$ is large with respect to $N$.
-Moreover, we find that the SB-SP-Bernoulli process is particularly effective in predicting the number of new rare variants --- e.g. variants appearing only once in future samples.
-This quantity could be of particular interest in application, e.g. for the design of rare variants association studies \citep{rashkin2017optimal}.
+We find in our experiments that the estimates of the total number of new variants to be observed produced using the SB-SP-Bernoulli model, hereafter referred to as SSB, tend to be more accurate than other available methods in the literature.
+This phenomenon is particularly evident when the sample size $N$ of the training set is small, and when the extrapolation size $M$ is large with respect to $N$.
+Moreover, the SSB model is particularly effective in estimating the number of new rare variants, e.g.\ variants appearing only once in the additional unobservable samples.
+Accurate estimation of rare variants is particularly important, as these are believed to be largely responsible for heritability of human disease \citep{rashkin2017optimal,chakraborty2019somatic}.
+To benchmark the quality of the SSB, we consider a number of competing methodologies for the feature prediction problem available in the literature: i) Jackknife estimators (J) \citep{gravel2014predicting}; ii) a linear programming method (LP) \citep{zou2016quantifying} and variations of Good-Toulmin estimators (GT) \citep{chakraborty2019somatic}.
+We also compare our empirical findings to a BNP estimator obtained under the stable-Beta process prior (3BB), which has been introduced in \citet{masoero2019more}.
+We complete our analysis with a thorough investigation on synthetic data in \Cref{sec:app_synthetic_model} and \Cref{sec:app_synthetic_zipf}, as well as on additional real data from the gnomAD database \citep{karczewski2019variation} in \Cref{sec:gnomAD}.

-To benchmark the quality of the estimates of our model, we consider in our experiments estimates from competing methods which can be used for the same task.
-Specifically, we consider the Jackknife estimator, originally introduced in \citet{burnham1978estimation} and recently employed by \citet{gravel2014predicting} in the context of genomics, a linear programming approach developed in \citet{zou2016quantifying}, the Good-Toulmin estimator, recently employed by \citet{chakraborty2019somatic} in the context of the estimation of the number of rare variants in cancer.
-We also compare our findings to a nonparametric estimator deriving from using a stable-Beta-Bernoulli process prior, recently employed in \citet{masoero2019more}.

-We further provide a thorough analysis of the predictive properties of our method, as well as competing methods on synthetic datasets, both on data simulated from the model in \Cref{sec:app_synthetic_model} and from datasets following a Zipf distribution in \Cref{sec:app_synthetic_zipf}.